imightexist/node-WindowsForms/README.md

 # node-WindowsForms
-a nodejs package that uses csharp technologies to make a windows forms gui
+a nodejs package that uses csharp spaghetti code to make a windows forms app. as of right now, even though its not released, it doesn't have many components, just the most common ones.
-# q and a
-questions
-## will it be finished
-stfu